MoritzBlumer/rotate_use_case/README.md

 ### Rotate all mitochondria sequences to a shared anchor string, then align with mafft and rotate to a common mitochondrial starting position:

 ```
-# rotate to custom anchor string*, allowinging for 1 mismatch
+# rotate to custom anchor string*, allowinging for 4 mismatches
 rotate -s TACGACCTCGATGTTGGATCA -m 4 input/mammalia.fa > output/mammalia.rotated.fa

 # align with mafft